psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 As a result, such an archive cannot be unpacked on *nix systems (Coverity Scan is using Ubuntu currently).

-To workaround the bug we need to create custom encoder for ZIP file name entries, which means defining .NET class.
+To workaround the bug, we need to create custom encoder for ZIP file name entries, which means defining .NET class.
 Can we do this from PowerShell script?
 Yep, we can!
 {% highlight powershell %}
 # Compress results.
 "Compressing Coverity results..."
 $zipEncoderDef = @'
-  namespace AnalyzeCode {
+  namespace AnalyseCode {
     public class PortableFileNameEncoder: System.Text.UTF8Encoding {
       public PortableFileNameEncoder() {}
       public override byte[] GetBytes(string entry) {